wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_aix.rst

     # tar -xvf wazuh-agent_v3.1.0-aix7.1.tar.gz -C /

-.. note:: At this point your agent is installed and you just need to register and configure it to talk to your manager.
-For more information about this process please visit our user manual.
+.. note:: Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
+For more information about this process, please visit the user manual.